Amazon Redshift will no longer support the creation of new Python UDFs starting November 1, 2025.

 IAM roles

-An IAM role is an identity within your Amazon Web Services account that has specific permissions.
-It is similar to an IAM user, but is not associated with a specific person.
-To temporarily assume an IAM role in the Amazon Web Services Management Console, you can switch from a user to an IAM role (console).
-You can assume a role by calling an Amazon CLI or Amazon API operation or by using a custom URL.
-For more information about methods for using roles, see Methods to assume a role in the IAM User Guide.
+An IAM role is an identity with specific permissions that provides temporary credentials.
+You can assume a role by switching from a user to an IAM role (console) or by calling an Amazon CLI or Amazon API operation.
+For more information, see Methods to assume a role in the IAM User Guide.

 Note